-In order to earn an Associate degree, students must complete a minimum of 60 academic credit hours and meet all degree requirement as outlined in the KCKCC catalog.
+In order to earn an Associate degree, students must complete a minimum of 60 academic credit hours

-Students who maintain a consecutive enrollment and successfully complete at least one class during each semester (excluding Summer Sessions) must complete the degree requirements for the academic year they applied to and were accepted at KCKCC.

-• Students who have interrupted their enrollment for two or more consecutive semesters must re-apply to KCKCC and complete the degree requirements indicated in the current catalog.
+- Students who maintain a consecutive enrollment and successfully complete at least one class during each semester (excluding Summer Sessions) must complete the degree requirements for the academic year they applied to and were accepted at KCKCC. - Students who have interrupted their enrollment for two or more consecutive semesters must reapply to KCKCC and complete the degree requirements indicated in the current catalog.